 Municipal Development Plan (MDP)

-Each municipality in Alberta must pass a MDP, this is a recent change in 2021.
+Each municipality in Alberta must pass a MDP, this is a recent change implemented in 2021 by the province.
 A MDP is a statutory planning document under the Part 17 of the Municipal Government Act (MGA).

 The MDP must address the following: